-Nominated by Lonely Planet as one of the top ten cities worldwide to visit in 2018, Canberra has come of age as a travel destination.
+Nominated by Lonely Planet as one of the top ten cities worldwide to visit in 2018, Canberra is stepping up to take its place as a must-see Aussie travel destination.

 Australia’s purpose-built capital city has changed beyond all recognition over the past two decades.
 What was once largely a bureaucratic enclave occupied by a transitory workforce, is now a dignified, refined and leafy city — home to 430,000 people and packed with world-class cultural institutions and monuments that reflect the nation’s civic pride.